Python-SIP/sip/sphinx/c_api.rst

     This converts a Python object to the value of a named C/C++ ``enum`` member.
 If the enum is a C++11 scoped enum then the Python object must be a member of the enum.
 Otherwise it may also be an ``int`` corresponding to the name of the member.
-There is no need to call :c:func:`sipCanConvertToEnum()` beforehand.

     :param obj:
         the Python object to convert.